FIX: Apple Mobile Device Failed to Start

 2016-08-26_134539

-Visit this link and download the C++ redistributable package: from (here).
+Sometimes, iTunes relies on certain Microsoft components to work properly.
+Visit this page and download the Microsoft C++ redistributable package: (here).

-Then, download the program designed for older video cards (link given above) and install iTunes again.
-Open the program and go to the Radio.
+Open iTunes and go to the Radio.
 Try playing a song.
-If that plays properly, open your own music library and try playing your own music.
-You might have to restart your computer after installation finishes before you start the program.
+If the song plays, open your music library and try playing your own tracks.
+You may need to restart your computer after installation is complete before using iTunes.

 ABOUT THE AUTHOR